 Predictability and the Cross-Section of Expected Returns: A Challenge for Asset Pricing Models

 51 Pages Posted: 2 Jun 2016 Last revised: 22 Jan 2021

-In asset pricing models with state variables excess returns on arbitrary assets are typically predictable via the price-dividend ratio and the variance risk premium of the aggregate stock market.
+Many modern macro finance models imply that excess returns on arbitrary assets are predictable via the price-dividend ratio and the variance risk premium of the aggregate stock market.
 We propose a simple empirical test for the ability of such a model to explain the cross-section of expected returns by sorting stocks based on the sensitivity of expected returns to these quantities.
 Models with only one uncertainty-related state variable, like the habit model or the long-run risks model, cannot pass this test.
 However, even extensions with more state variables mostly fail.
-We derive criteria for the market prices of risks a model has to satisfy to produce expected return patterns in line with the data.
+We derive criteria models have to satisfy to produce expected return patterns in line with the data and discuss various examples.

-Keywords: Asset pricing, cross-section of stock returns, long-run risks, predictability
+Keywords: Asset pricing, cross-section of stock returns, predictability